Angry Birds: Print publications

-On 2011, Rovio published a cookbook titled Bad Piggies: Egg Recipes, along with doodle books based on some characters of the game.
-After a few weeks of the release of Angry Birds Space, they also released Angry Birds Space books about numbers, alphabets, and stickers.
+In 2011, Rovio published a cookbook titled Bad Piggies: Egg Recipes which was filled with egg recipes, along with doodle books based on some characters of the game.
+After a few weeks of the release of Angry Birds Space, they also released Angry Birds Space-themed books about numbers, alphabets, and stickers.

 On 20 March 2012, National Geographic published a paperback book titled Angry Birds Space: A Furious Flight Into The Final Frontier shortly before the release of Angry Birds Space which became available on 22 March 2012.
 National Geographic also has a book titled Angry Birds Feathered Fun for learning all about birds.

 In the same year, Rovio created a contest with the prize Angry Birds: Hatching a Universe, a book about the franchise and all the characters.
 It was released for sale by Titan Books on 24 May 2013; And again by Insight Editions on 4 June 2013.
 The book was written by Danny Gordon with a foreword by Mikael Hed.

 As of 10 March 2014, IDW Publishing announced that they will be publishing Angry Birds Comics starting in June 2014, with Paul Tobin being the writer.

-In the summer of 2017, GoComics announced that it will be running a comic strip series based on the world of The Angry Birds Movie, with each issue available to view on its website.
+In the summer of 2017, GoComics announced that it would be running a comic strip series based on the world of The Angry Birds Movie, with each issue available to view on its website.
 The strip ran for over a year, from 3 August 2017 to 20 September 2018.